SaketKulkarni121/15112TermProject/TermProject/README.md

     CMUGraphics - https://www.cs.cmu.edu/~112/notes/hw7.html

 prior to running the game for the game to work properly.
 Note: this game may only be compatible with Apple M1 Architecture.
+Additionally, the path variable at the top may not be printing the correct path.
+The path should navigate to the directory before the TermProject folder.
+If this is not working correctly, simply print the path using print(path) in the onAppStart function and see if the path is incorrect.
+If so, manually replace it with the correct path.